namtran6701/company-research-agent/README.md

 ![web ui](<static/ui-1.png>)

-A multi-agent tool that generates comprehensive company research reports.
+A multi-agent tool that generates comprehensive company ecommerce reports.
 The platform uses a pipeline of AI agents to gather, curate, and synthesize information about any company.

 ✨Check it out online! https://companyresearcher.tavily.com ✨